josemiguely/TreeCalculator/README.md

 An explanation of the program, its considerations, and the design patterns used are given in Spanish.
-A translation will be soon available
+A translation will be soon available.

 ## Introducción: